tlevine/cluster/readme.md

 example, you might want them to track a git repository on the local network rather than on the internet, so you might want to give them all an ssh keys.
 That's easy enough with `bone ssh "echo $(cat id_rsa) > .ssh/id_rsa"`.

+Run `bone status` tells you something like this.

+    $ bone status
+    scaphoid    Running
+    lunate      Idle
+    triquetrum  Running
+    pisiform    Running
+    trapezium   Error
+    trapezoid   Running
+    capitate    Running
+    hamate      Idle

+The left column is the hostname of the node, and the right column is one of "Running", "Idle" and "Error".

+Maybe we want to investigate this "Error".
+This is why we keep logs.
+A new log file is started each time `bone start` is run.
+It is stored in `~/$BONE_REPO/git/log/$(date -Is)`; that is, it is named according to the second at which the run starts.
+It uses the date of the terminal controlling the nodes, not the date of the node on which it is run.

+`bone log` displays this log.
+By default, it shows the log file for the last run only.
+You can pass a glob select other log files.
+For example,

+* `bone log 2012-08-12T20:57:13-0400` selects the logs from one particular run.
+* `bone log $(date -Id)*` selects all logs from today.
+* `bone log *` selects all logs.

+The logs are concatenated and sent to stdout.
+They are sorted first by filename (date) and second by node.
+For example, if each worker has logs from August 12 at 8:58 pm, 9:03 pm and 9:27 pm and you select all logs from all workers, the logs would be be printed in this order

+1   8:58pm: scaphoid
+    8:58pm: lunate
+    8:58pm: triquetrum
+    8:58pm: pisiform
+    8:58pm: trapezium
+    8:58pm: trapezoid
+    8:58pm: capitate
+    8:58pm: hamate
+    9:03pm: scaphoid
+    9:03pm: lunate
+    9:03pm: triquetrum
+    9:03pm: pisiform
+    9:03pm: trapezium
+    9:03pm: trapezoid
+    9:03pm: capitate
+    9:03pm: hamate
+    9:27pm: scaphoid
+    9:27pm: lunate
+    9:27pm: triquetrum
+    9:27pm: pisiform
+    9:27pm: trapezium
+    9:27pm: trapezoid
+    9:27pm: capitate
+    9:27pm: hamate

+If you specify a particular worker,
+If you do not specify a particular worker, the logs of different workers are concatenated in the following order with headers indicating the current worker